asdfMaciej/kaszkowiak.org/content/o-mnie/_index.en.md

 url: "about-me"
 ---

+Hey!
+My name is Maciej Kaszkowiak.
 I have been programming since I was a child.
-For the past few years I have been specializing in web development.
-I constantly try to improve by learning and extending my knowledge.
+Currently I specialize in web development.

-Currently I am studying Computer Science at the Poznań University of Technology.
+Currently I am a Computer Science student at the Poznań University of Technology.
 I live in Poznań and Wronki.
-I have graduated from technical school with a title of the best graduate.
+I have graduated from a technical school with the best graduate title.
 I am also a laureate of the 2nd Digital Olympiad.

 I love sport, especially road cycling and weight training :) During my free time I also play chess and create open-source projects.
 <!--more-->

+{{< gallerystart >}}
+{{< img src="hackathon.jpg" alt="PhD: Poznań hack Day" >}}
+{{< img src="maciej kaszkowiak.jpeg" alt="Sarnia Skała" >}}
+{{< galleryend >}}

 ## My experience as a web-developer

-I am currently freelancing and working with Trol Intermedia, primarily in the role of a back-end developer.
+I am currently working on multiple projects as a freelancer.
+In 2021 I was focused on developing a recommender system for Trol Intermedia, primarily as a back-end developer.
 Since 2018 I have been regularly involved in the maintenance and development of the systems of BRAMY-SERWIS.
 I did an internship at Komputerpartner (June 2020) and Trol Intermedia (May, July 2019).

 ## What do I bring to the table?